Chef brings wisdom to Fort Mill through Indian cuisine

 Want to take a cooking class?

 Classes are three hours long and cost $60 per person.
 Students will learn to prepare a starter, main course and dessert.
 At the end of the lesson, everyone will sit down to enjoy a meal together.
 Classes are great for couples, says Santhoshi Radhakrishnan, who teaches the class.
 She can teach anywhere from two to six people at a time, although she’s taught up to nine students as part of a business team-building activity.
-Click here to sign up.
+Sign up at santhoshi-kitchen.com.

 Tomato chutney

 Want to buy Radhakrishnan’s tomato chutney?
-It is currently sold at The Peach Stand as well as 14 other places in the Charlotte area.
-Click here to find a list of retailers.
+It is currently sold at The Peach Stand in Fort Mill as well as 14 other places in the Charlotte area.
+Find a list of retailers at Radhakrishnan’s website.
 Patel Brothers in Pineville, N.C., sells a hot/spicy version.
+Visit patelbros.com.

 Chicken Tikka